 You can also use them to decorate other things like jars and boxes!

 Download PDF for Small Stickers

 Me at my desk writing my blog

-Please tell your friends about me on Thank You!
+Please tell your friends about me on and

 TO ADVERTISE ON THIS BLOG

 - Which animals use their arms to walk on land and as flippers in the sea?